walterlab-HMS/2024_af_h2ah2b_acidic_patch_screen/README.md

 You can interactively view all predicted AlphaFold multimer structures here: https://predictomes.org/view/acidicpatch

-The code in this repository has been tested on a Linux machine runing Ubuntu 20.04.5 LTS (GNU/Linux 5.15.0-52-generic x86_64).
+The code in this repository has been tested on a Linux machine running Ubuntu 20.04.5 LTS (GNU/Linux 5.15.0-52-generic x86_64).
 To run the code here please ensure your Python environment has the extra packages installed as specified in the requirements.txt file.

 # Usage information